-For the year ended 31 October 2022, the Club generated a surplus of \$89,164 (2021: \$227,147) and had cash outflows from operating activities of \$19,986 (2021: Inflow of \$315,024).
+For the year ended 31 October 2023, the Club generated cash outflows from operating activities of \$52,834 (2022: outflow of \$19,989).

 The ability of the Club to continue as a going concern is principally dependent upon continued support from the Western Australian Football Commission, Club members and to a lesser extent providers of finance.
 Notwithstanding that this support has been available in previous years these conditions suggest an uncertainty that may cast some doubt about the ability of the Club to continue as a going concern.
 In the event that that one or more of the above matters are not achieved, the Club may be required to raise funds from other sources.